US stocks shake while the value of the US dollar and government bonds sink as trade-war fears rise

-NEW YORK — (AP) — U.S. stocks are shaking Friday as President Donald Trump's trade war with China escalates further and U.S. households get even more worried about it.
-Gold's price is rising, the U.S. dollar's value is falling and other financial markets are also swinging in indications of rising fear.
+NEW YORK — (AP) — U.S. stocks are shaking Friday as President Donald Trump's trade war with China escalates further and U.S. households get more worried about it.
+Gold's price is rising, the U.S. dollar's value is falling and other financial markets are also swinging in indications of fear about where the U.S. economy will ultimately fit in the world's.

-The S&P 500 was down 0.1% in morning trading after veering between earlier gains and losses.
-The Dow Jones Industrial Average was down 80 points, or 0.2%, as of 10:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was up a modest 0.1% in midday trading, but only after veering repeatedly between earlier gains and losses.
+The Dow Jones Industrial Average was down 31 points, or 0.1%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.
+Both also swung earlier, with the Dow going from a loss of nearly 340 points to a gain of 220 and back.

-More swings may come following the market's sharp slide Thursday that gave back a big chunk of its historic gains from the middle of the week, which came after Trump paused tariffs on many countries outside of China.
-Stocks have been careening not just day to day but hour to hour as investors struggle to make out where Trump's trade war is heading and whether it will cause a global recession.

 A preliminary survey by the University of Michigan suggested sentiment among U.S. consumers is falling even more sharply than economists expected.
 “This decline was, like the last month’s, pervasive and unanimous across age, income, education, geographic region, and political affiliation,” according to the survey's director, Joanne Hsu.